HAWAII'S BEST SNORKELING TOURS

 Captain Cook Excursion

 Cruise Kona's rugged coast.
-Swim through warm, clear water's of Big Island's Best Snorkeling spot.
+Swim through the warm, clear waters of Big Island's Best Snorkeling spot.
 Search for Hawaii's unique marine life big & small.
 Learn the history of Britain's greatest explorer.
 Soak up the warm tropical sun in gorgeous turquoise waters near the towering cliffs of Kealakekua Bay.

 KONA